 There are also so many poffertjes and pancake restaurants in Amsterdam.
 Find them on the map above.

 Pepernoten or kruidnoten are a traditional Dutch treat at the festive time of Santa in Holland: This children’s feast is celebrated each year on December 5.
 Pepernoten are then generously thrown over and put in the little hands of extremely happy children.

-But pepernoten are in the shops from september, much to the sorrow of the Dutchies, who prefer to keep thing traditional.
+But pepernoten are in the shops from September, much to the sorrow of the Dutchies, who prefer to keep things traditional.